Encyclopedia

 Veterupristisaurus

-“`html Veterupristisaurus Veterupristisaurus (VEH-teh-roo-PRIS-tih-SAWR-us; “Old Shark-Toothed Lizard”) is a genus of carcharodontosaurid theropod dinosaur that roamed the Earth during the Late Jurassic period, approximately 155 to 150 million years ago.
+Veterupristisaurus Veterupristisaurus (VEH-teh-roo-PRIS-tih-SAWR-us; “Old Shark-Toothed Lizard”) is a genus of carcharodontosaurid theropod dinosaur that roamed the Earth during the Late Jurassic period, approximately 155 to 150 million years ago.
 Its fossils were discovered in what is now Tanzania, Africa.
-The name Veterupristisaurus highlights its ancient status as one of the earliest known members of
+The name Veterupristisaurus highlights its ancient status as one of the earliest known members of the

 Veterupristisaurus Read Post »